-- 2. In the event a reduction of teachers in a discipline is necessary or occurs, the least senior teacher in that discipline will be affected (displaced).
-No teacher with professional teacher status shall be displaced by a more senior teacher with such status unless the more senior teacher is currently qualified pursuant to chapter 71 section thirty-eight G for the junior teacher's position. - 3.
-For the purpose of this section, a teacher who holds a General Certification, or K-8 Certification shall be considered to be qualified only in those disciplines he/she has performed for a period of two years or more in the last five.
-Teachers with Elementary, "Grandfather," or General Certification teaching in Grades 7-8 shall be considered as having taught K-6 for the purpose of paragraph B2 above. - 4.
+- 6. An employee with PTS, with a proficient or exemplary summative rating, reached for lay-off in a specific discipline may bump the least senior employee in another discipline for which the senior employees is qualified using the criteria established above. - 7.
+For the purpose of this section, a teacher who holds a General Certification, or K-8 Certification shall be considered to be qualified only in those disciplines they have performed for a period of two (2) years or more in the last five (5).
+Teachers with Elementary, "Grandfather," or General Certification teaching in Grades 7-8 shall be considered as having taught 1-6 for the purpose of paragraph above. - 8.
 Teachers who are to be laid off due to a reduction in staff must be notified in writing no later than June 15 of the school year preceding the year in which the reduction will take effect, where practicable and possible.
 The parties acknowledge that for positions funded by outside sources, funding levels might not be confirmed until July or August.
-Lay off notices related to a reduction in these outside funds will be sent as soon as possible after the levels of funding have been confirmed. - 5.
-The Committee agrees to provide the Association, in order to discharge its obligation as the exclusive bargaining agent, all information it is entitled to as the collective bargaining representative (agent) for the purpose of determining whether or not there has been compliance with the layoff procedures.

-C. Teacher Recall Procedure to Their Own Discipline:
+Layoff notices related to a reduction in these outside funds will be sent as soon as possible after the levels of funding have been confirmed following the same process noted above. - 9.
+The Committee agrees to provide the Association, in order to discharge its obligation as the exclusive bargaining agent, all information to which it is entitled as the collective bargaining representative (agent) for the purpose of determining whether or not there has been compliance with the layoff procedures. - 10.
+The parties agree that should M.G.L.
+71, s.
+42 as amended by St. 2012, c.
+131, s.3 be repealed or otherwise change, the language in this section reverts to the prior language contained in the 2015 through 2018 Collective Bargaining Agreement unless the statute or the law states otherwise. - C. Teacher Recall Procedure to Their Own Discipline: - 1.

-- l.
 This means the right of a professional teacher to return to a position in the discipline (as set forth in the attachment) from which the teacher was laid off. - 2.
-Any professional teacher who is laid off pursuant to this article shall have a right to be recalled during the first two years of his/her layoff to any vacancy in the discipline from which he/she was laid off on a last-out first-in basis. - 3.
-Recall of a teacher shall be made by the School Committee after such person has been nominated for such recall by the Superintendent. - 4.
-The Association and the School Committee agree that the above-stated procedure will be used first for the recall of all professional teachers to positions following a layoff. - 5.
-Preference for substitute service will be given to laid off teachers who indicate their availability to the Human Resources office.
+Any professional teacher who is laid off pursuant to this article shall have a right to be recalled during the first two (2) years of their layoff to any vacancy in the discipline from which they were laid off on a last-out first-in basis. - 3.
+Recall of a teacher shall be made by the Committee after such person has been nominated for such recall by the Superintendent.